This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350.
-Grease and flour 3 9" round cake pans, then line the bottom with parchment paper and grease and flour the parchment paper.
+- Preheat oven to 350 degrees F. Grease and flour 3 9" round cake pans, then line the bottom with parchment paper and grease and flour the parchment paper.

-- In a large bowl, sift together the flour, baking soda, salt, and cocoa.
+- In a large bowl, sift together 3 cups cake flour, 1 teaspoon baking soda, 1/2 teaspoon salt, and 2 teaspoons cocoa powder.
 Set aside.

-- Add eggs and vinegar and mix until just combined.
+- Add 4 large eggs, room temperature and 1 teaspoon white vinegar and mix until just combined.

-- Add flour mixture alternately with buttermilk to egg mixture, mixing after each addition.
-Add vanilla and food coloring, mixing well.
+- Add flour mixture alternately with 1 cup full-fat buttermilk to the egg mixture, mixing after each addition.
+Add 2 teaspoons vanilla and 1-2 ounces red food coloring, mixing well.

 - Pour batter evenly into prepared cake pans and bake for 20-25 minutes or until done.